BIM Is Project Management

-I suggest that we do away with the term “BIM Coordination”.
-Not only does it focus attention on Building Information Modeling (BIM) exclusively, but the term also implies that only certain qualified individuals can perform this function.
+“BIM Coordination” not only focuses attention on Building Information Modelling (BIM) exclusively, but the term also implies that only certain qualified individuals can perform this function.

-As far as I’m concerned, BIM Coordination is really project management with an extra set of responsibilities.
+For me, BIM Coordination is really project management with an extra responsibilities.
 These can be divided into categories from which we can identify coordination tasks that we can then distribute to specific job roles.

-BIM Managers are often asked to perform coordination tasks — depending on their organization’s size, expectations or past experience.
-I’ve often witnessed, though, that an imprecise definition of BIM management can cause organizational challenges.
-It can keep BIM implementations from extending beyond the low-hanging fruit benefits of clash detection and sheet management that we typically associate with improved coordination and quality of drawing sets.
+BIM Managers are often asked to perform coordination tasks — depending on their organisation’s size, expectations or past experience.
+I’ve often witnessed that an imprecise definition of BIM management can cause organisational challenges.
+It can keep a BIM implementation from extending beyond the intangible benefits such as clash detection and sheet management with which we typically associate improved coordination and quality of drawing sets.

-This shows that BIM coordination goes beyond modeling, and also includes information and construction management responsibilities.
-As the diagram illustrates below, model coordination is only a small part of the process.
-BIM Managers also have a role to play in guiding their project teams to ensure that all parts of a project are being coordinated.
+You can see below that BIM coordination goes beyond modelling.
+It also includes information and construction management responsibilities.
+Model coordination is only a small part of the process.
+BIM Managers also have a role to play in guiding their project teams to ensure that all parts of a project are being managed.

 Decision Model Coordination